erikacolette29/The-Final-Frontier/README.md

 * Add **HTML** template and link CSS and JS
 * Add section dividers for **planets**, **text**, and **buttons**
 * Add **H1** title, **planets containers** & and **ship container** & order them
-* Assign class or Id to planets and buttons
+* Assign class & Id to planets and buttons
 * Add container that will be displaying the **api** info
 * Add buttons for planets
 * Add buttons for sound and dark mode